Mushroaming Bhutan

 Single room supplement: $450

-One flight within Bhutan on Aug.
-29 from Bhumtang to Paro is about $220.
-Tickets and visas will be purchased by our agent in Bhutan.
+One flight within Bhutan on August 2nd from Jakar to Paro is about $190, is not included in the tour price.
+Tickets will be purchased by our agent in Bhutan.

-A nice haul of Boletus reticulceps, the Netcap King bolete, a spruce-associate common in subalpine forests in Bhutan and Eastern Tibet
+A nice haul of Boletus reticuloceps, the Netcap King bolete, a spruce-associate common in subalpine forests in Bhutan and Eastern Tibet

 Bhutan's inviting capital Thimphu is populated by about 100,000 people.
 In front Thimphu Chu running at 2250 m / 7400 ft.